 Cloud strategies have been mainstream for some time now, even if application migration lags infrastructure development.
 Gartner says over 1.3 trillion US dollars in IT investments will be directed toward cloud migration by 2022.
 That’s a lot of lolly, so there must be a good reason.
 And for companies, cloud migration makes both functional and financial sense.
 The advantages, for many, are well covered – scalability, agility and the total cost of ownership (TCO) for enterprise software.

 Multi and hybrid cloud environments do, however, need to be well managed.
 We use Kubernetes and Istio to manage applications across clouds (in-house, AWS, Google, Microsoft).

 A hybrid cloud is a combination of on-premise, private and public clouds from third-party providers – AWS, Azure etc. The reason why organisations adopt a hybrid cloud strategy is usually quite simple.
 They want to leverage the advantages of migrating to a cloud architecture but have certain workloads and data that require a higher level of security or proximity.

 An alternative hybrid cloud architecture that doesn’t fit the NIST hybrid cloud definition, but we would apply the term to because of the overlapping considerations, is a private, on-premise virtualised environment connected to a public cloud.

-A hybrid cloud architecture means a seamless connection between at two or more cloud platforms – at least one of which is public and one private.
+Hybrid cloud architecture means a seamless connection between two or more cloud platforms – at least one of which is public and one private.
 It is that connectivity that makes the hybrid strategy work by allowing for data to be moved from a private to a public cloud and vice versa.
-Specific workloads and data that are business critical, eg. intellectual property or user data, and have stricter security requirements, are usually always run on the private cloud.
+Specific workloads and data that are business-critical, eg. intellectual property or user data, and have stricter security requirements, are usually always run on the private cloud.

 There are two common approaches to setting up a hybrid cloud architecture.